AdaCore/training_material/courses/codepeer/labs/cruise/instructions.rst

 * Perform the analysis so that only changes are displayed

-Use the switches :command:`-show-added` and :command:`-show-removed`
+Use the switches :command:`--show-added` and :command:`--show-removed`

 * Run a new analysis